scaleoutsystems/fedn/examples/mnist-pytorch/README.md

 > **Note**: run with `--scale client=N` to start *N* clients.

 ### Run federated training
-Finally, you can start the experiment from the "control" tab of the UI, or
+Finally, you can start the experiment from the "control" tab of the UI.

 ## Clean up
 You can clean up by running `docker-compose down`.